M.A. Dramaturgy

 Application credentials

-• Certified copy of tertiary degree diploma
+- Certified copy of the university degree certificate (PDF)

-• Certified copy of the language certificates
+- Certified copy of the language certificates (PDF)

 FAQ about the application